blytheking/blytheking.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.A. in Computer Science, University of North Carolina at Chapel Hill, 2020
+* M.A. in Statistics with a Specialization in Data Science, University of California, Santa Barbara, 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics and Applied Probability, University of California, Santa Barbara, 2025 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* February 2021 - present: Graduate Research Assistant
-  * Github University
+  * University of California, Santa barbara
+  * Duties included: Analzying cell alignment and proliferation; investigating neural network architecture in cell detection programs
+  * Advisor: Dr. Mengyang Gu

+* October 2018 - April 2020: Undergraduate Research Assistant
+  * UNC Gillings School of Public Health
+  * Duties included: Using R to analyze associations between epigenetic outcomes and exposure to air pollution
+  * Supervisor: Dr. Radhika Dhingra

+* May 2019 - April 2020: Intern
+  * Delegate Advisors
-  * Duties included: Tagging issues
+  * Duties included: Categorizing fund offerings and organizing electronic file system structure

+* June 2019 - August 2019: Research Intern
+  * Environmental Protection Agency
+  * Duties included: Using R to conduct exploratory analysis to determine associations between DNA methylation and pathways to all-cause mortality
-  * Supervisor: Professor Git
+  * Supervisor: Dr. Cavin Ward-Caviness

-* Fall 2015: Research Assistant
+* May 2017 - October 2018: Undergraduate Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
+  * UNC Department of Biophysics and Biochemistry
+  * Utilize CRIPSR, transfection, and other cell cloning techniques to prepare cell lines to use in analysis of the effect of DNA looping on gene expression
-  * Supervisor: Professor Hub
+  * Supervisor: Dr. Jill Dowen

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Coding: R, Python, SAS, Java
+* Languages: Chinese (advanced) and Spanish (intermediate)

 Publications
 ======